-Make this year’s gift exchange the best of all with these seven great tips and the free printable gift exchange cards and game idea!
+Make this year’s gift exchange the best of all with these six great tips and the free printable gift exchange cards and game idea!
 It’s a fun and unique way to host the best Christmas party ever!

 One of my favorite parties to host during the holiday season is a gift exchange party.
 White elephant, make your own, bigger or better… you name the type of gift exchange party and I love to host it.
-Apparently others do as well since creative gift exchange game ideas is one of my all-time most popular posts.
+Apparently others do as well since these creative gift exchange game ideas is one of my all-time most popular posts.

 Tips for Hosting the Best Gift Exchange

 #1 – Pick your theme and stick with it.

 This is almost always the first tip I give when you’re planning out any party.
 I know you’re hosting a gift exchange party but what kind?
 Is it going to be a white elephant gift exchange (if it is, these are some of the best white elephant gifts ever!) or maybe a make your gift exchange?
 Or how about a favorite things gift exchange?

 There are a ton of different themes out there that you can use so pick one and make sure all of your guests know exactly what type of gift to bring.
 You don’t want someone to show up with an awesome project they’ve spent a lot of time on and another person to come with some gag gift they picked up at a gas station.